 UFT Jenkins Setup

-Setup Jenkins Server – I assume you have already Jenkins server setup.
-If not, you can find all necessary details here.
+Setup Jenkins Server – I assume you have already a Jenkins server setup.
+If not, you can find all the necessary details here.

 Install HP Application Automation Tools Plugin